sanjay1626/Password-Generator/README.md

 # This project has the following features:
 + A generate button
-    - This will send the user a series of prompts and confirm -After user input is collected(lenght & password criteria), random password will be generated using JavaScript
+    - This will send the user a series of prompts and confirm
+    - After user input is collected(lenght & password criteria), random password will be generated using JavaScript
     ![ScreenshotLength](https://github.com/sanjay1626/Password-Generator/blob/main/assests/images/Screenshot2.jpg)
 + A display Area
     - This will display the generated password based on user choosen passwrod criteria